LawnchairLauncher/lawnicons/CONTRIBUTING.md

 App name: `Lawnicons`
 App component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`

-1. Fork our repository so that you have your own copy to work with.
-Your repository will be a bridge between our repository and your contribution.
+1. Fork the Lawnicons repository.
-2. Clone your repository in GitHub Desktop and open it with a file explorer.
+2. Clone the fork via GitHub Desktop.
+3. Open it with a file explorer.
 This is your local copy.
-3. Сopy `lawnicons.svg` to `svgs/` folder.
-Memorize the icon name so that you can link the app component to it.
+4. Сopy `lawnicons.svg` to the `svgs/` folder.
+Note the icon name.
-4. Open `app/assets/appfilter.xml` and add a new line based on your information.
-Take into account the alphabetical sorting by the app name.
+5. Open `app/assets/appfilter.xml` and add a new line using the same template as the existing lines.

 ```
 Do